Ja Morant

 Path to Basketball

-Morant was not ranked in the class of 2017 by recruiting services ESPN, 247Sports, or Rivals.
-His only high major NCAA Division I offer came from South Carolina.
-He was accidentally discovered by mid-major program Murray State of the Ohio Valley Conference in July 2016, when assistant coach James Kane attended a camp hoping to see a player who was joining his team.
-While looking for a snack, Kane noticed Morant playing a three-on-three game in an auxiliary gym; impressed, he contacted head coach Matt McMahon, who soon offered Morant a scholarship.
-On September 3, 2016, Morant committed to playing for Murray State during dinner at McMahon’s house.
-His father said, “Every parent wants their child to play at a big-time program, but what I realized is, don’t go where you want to be, go to where they want you.”
+Morant’s only high-major NCAA Division I scholarship offer came from South Carolina, and he was not ranked in the class of 2017 by ESPN, 247Sports, or Rivals.
+His breakthrough came in July 2016 when Murray State assistant coach James Kane spotted him playing three-on-three in an auxiliary gym while searching for a snack.
+Impressed by Morant’s skill, Kane contacted head coach Matt McMahon, who soon offered a scholarship.
+On September 3, 2016, Morant committed to Murray State during dinner at McMahon’s house.
+His father later said, “Every parent wants their child to play at a big-time program, but what I realized is, don’t go where you want to be, go to where they want you.”

 Ja Morant Career